The history of Tchaikovsky’s

 Version ‘B’, see Fund 88 №№ 96, 97 a and b.
-However, it is very probable that Fitzenhagen premiered the eight variations version ‘A’ in Moscow.
-Note, that the handwritten orchestral parts are considered lost.
+However, it is very probable that in Moscow Fitzenhagen premiered the eight-variations version ‘A’.
+Note, that the handwritten orchestral parts are lost or still not discovered.

 Tchaikovsky, Complete Collected Works, Volume 30 Б and 55 Б, edited by Kubatsky (1956);

 It is interesting to mention here that ‘the cellist Boris Dobrokhotov recounted that Kubatsky, the first performer of the sonata [by Shostakovich], after receiving the manuscript from Shostakovich introduced considerable changes into the cello part, including octave passages.
 Not everything went smoothly at the first rehearsals with the composer, and the cello part was further edited (evidently some of Kubatsky’s suggestions were eliminated)’, see Elizabeth Wilson, Shostakovich: A Life Remembered, new edition (London: Faber & Faber, 2006), p.
 121.